-"I'm pretty sure he's the most brilliant man I've ever known," Monica, a doula in Fort Collins, wrote.
+"I'm pretty sure he's the most brilliant man I've ever known," she captioned the post.
 "He has them doing 'realism art' while he 'poses' AKA naps.
-The winner gets a chocolate, but let's be honest, @michael.w.weberjr is the one winning lmao."
+The winner gets a chocolate, but let's be honest; he is the one winning.

 Before you go thinking he devised this clever trick out of laziness or reluctance to play, Monica explained to Motherly that Michael had just finished an overnight shift at work.
 But since it was cold and snowy outside, and the kids were being rambunctious, he thought they'd be too much for his wife to handle at the grocery store.